The baby blues

-This condition, which is also called puerperal psychosis, is extremely rare.
-Only one or two mothers in 1,000 develop a severe psychiatric illness that requires medical or hospital treatment after the birth of a baby.
+Postpartum psychosis, which is also called puerperal psychosis, is extremely rare.
+Only 1 or 2 mothers in 1,000 develop a severe psychiatric illness that requires medical or hospital treatment after the birth of a baby.
 This illness can develop within hours of childbirth and is very serious, needing urgent attention.

 Other people usually notice it first as the mother often acts strangely.
 It is more likely to happen if you have a severe mental illness, a past history of severe mental illness or a family history of perinatal mental illness.
 Specialist mother and baby units can provide expert treatment without separating you from your baby.

 Most women make a complete recovery, although this may take a few weeks or months.